Long Story Short

 I personnaly much preferred working from Mahahual.
 The beach over there is much more beautiful.
 I even preferred staying in Playa Del Carmen.

-Bacalar, or Valladolid could be good option too.
+Bacalar or Valladolid could be a good option too.
 I truly liked the spirit of these two towns.